gideonshaked/eecs398-final-project-power-outages/index.md

 - `demand_loss_log`: log-transformed demand loss
 - `is_peak_hour`: binary peak hour flag

-The same model architecture and hyperparameter grid were used.
-Final MSE: **10,410**, an improvement over the baseline.
+The same model, model architecture, hyperparameter grid, and preprocessing steps were used.

+### Final Model Results

+#### Parameter Selection

+After performing a grid search with 5-fold cross-validation, the final model’s best parameters were:

+- `n_estimators`: 200
+- `max_depth`: 3
+- `learning_rate`: 0.05
+- `min_samples_leaf`: 2
+- `min_samples_split`: 5 (**changed from baseline model**)

+#### Performance Metrics

+- **RMSE:** 102
+- **$R^2$:** 0.38

-### Comparison Visualization
+#### Performance Visualization

+The following plot shows the final model's performance for outage duration over time compared to the baseline model's performance, along with the absolute error as before.

 <iframe src="assets/plots/eval/final_model_eval_900x800.html" width="900" height="800" frameborder="0" scrolling="no"></iframe>

-Here we can see that the final model outperforms the baseline model, though the difference is small.
+#### Final Model Evaluation

+The final model is only a slight improvement on the baseline model, with the $R^2$ improving from 0.37 to 0.38 and the RMSE improving from 103 to 102.

+That being said, I believe that the added features add additional robustness to the model, and that they will make it more generalizable to unseen data.

 ## Conclusion